-Groene – A Portrait of Derrick Jensen (LINK, Dutch)
+Groene – A Portrait of Derrick Jensen (Dutch)

 AFTER THE BALTIMORE UPRISING — May 6, 2015

-The anger among blacks in Baltimore is sparked by the ongoing police violence in their city, but has deeper causes than that.
+The anger among black people in Baltimore is sparked by the ongoing police violence in their city, but obviously has deeper causes.
 Liberal politicians resign to condemning the “riots” and promising “reform.”

 WHEN WE NO LONGER VIEW EACH OTHER AS HUMAN — April 9, 2015